 Upper Key Stage 2 children will have the opportunity to take part in the Bikeablity programme.
 Bikeablity is today’s cycle training programme.
 It’s like cycling proficiency, but better!
 The programme teaches children how to gain practical skills and understand how to cycle on today’s roads.

 Looking after your teeth

-Health professionals are invited to school to teach children how to look after their teeth properly – and what happens if they don’t!
+Health professionals or teachers will teach children how to look after their teeth properly – and what happens if they don’t!

 Better living team

 We hold an annual 'Healthy Body Week' in school.

 Do you know how many spoonfuls of sugar are in a can of fizzy drink?
 Children will learn all about hidden sugar in foods and the dangers of a diet high in sugar.
 Children also take part in a series of fun activities and an assembly to increase their awareness of healthy living.

 We have an annual Internet safety awareness programme for the whole school and it is built into many other IT lessons.